-You’ve posted a job advert, and the views start rolling in.
-Yet, the applications don’t follow.
-Frustrating, isn’t it?
-Many UK employers face this problem because of common pitfalls like unclear job titles, hidden salaries, or adverts that read like a novel.
-Stick around—this guide will show you what’s going wrong and how to fix it, so your job ads attract quality candidates without the usual hassle.
+This usually comes down to a handful of fixable issues such as unclear job titles, hidden salaries, or adverts that read like a novel.
+Stick around.
+This guide will show you what’s going wrong and how to fix it, so your job ads attract quality candidates without the usual hassle.

 Let’s kick things off by addressing a critical aspect: job titles.
 They may seem small, but they pack a punch in job adverts.
 If you get them wrong, you’re likely missing out on the perfect hire.